-If this is the case, then you definitely want the MBNA Rewards World Elite MasterCard.
-A typical family spending $25,000 annually (about $2000/mth) will net $411 in cash after the annual fee is paid for.
-That's a very high 1.64% return on spending.
-In the first year, you'd earn $511 because of the $100 sign up bonus.
+If that sounds like you, then you really need the MBNA Rewards World Elite Mastercard.
+A typical family spending $25,000 annually (about $2,083/mth) will net $411 in cash after the annual fee is paid for.
+That's a very high 1.64% return on spending thanks to the 2% cash back and the slightly lower annual fee.
+Plus, the first year you’ll pocket $100 more, thanks to the sign up bonus.

-The Scotia Momentum Visa Infinite is a solid second choice.
-The 1% on regular purchases is a real bummer, but it turns out those massive 4% bonuses on gas and groceries really do lift the overall payout.
-A typical family spending $25,000 annually will earn net $401 in rewards annually.
+The Scotia Momentum Visa Infinite is also a solid second choice.
+The 1% on regular purchases isn’t really something to brag about but it turns out a massive 4% bonus on gas and groceries really does lift the overall payout.
+A typical family spending $25,000 annually will earn net $407 in rewards annually.

-Many cards listed here give you bonus cash back on certain types of spending like gas, groceries, drugstore, bills, restaurants, and travel.
-If you spend most of your money on a small group of things that fit into these categories, then you could end up further ahead choosing a card that gives you a matching bonus.
+Many cards will give you bonus cash back in different popular spending categories like: gas, groceries, drugstore, bills, restaurants and travel.
+So, if you spend most of your money in one or two of these categories, then it could make a lot of sense to choose a card with a matching spending bonus.

-The most popular card with good spending bonsues is the Scotia Momentum Visa Infinite.
-It gives you 4% cash back on gas and grocery purchases and 2% cash back on recurring monthly bills - which is a very rare bonus.
-It only offers 1% cash back on everyday spending though, so it's best if you spend heavily on gas, groceries, and bills.
+For instance, the most popular high spending bonus card is the Scotia Momentum Visa Infinite.
+It gives you 4% cash back on gas and grocery purchases and 2% cash back on recurring monthly bills – a very rare bonus.
+If the majority of your spending is in these three categories, then this card will have you earning rewards quickly.

-As much as I try to convince people that annual fees aren't necessarily a bad thing if you get a much bigger reward return to make up for it, there are those who are dead set against ever paying a fee.
-I can understand that and fortunately there are still some good no-fee options.
+Annual fees aren't necessarily a bad thing, but there are some who are dead set against ever paying a fee.
+Fortunately, there are still some good no-fee options.

 Lower Minimum Income Needed

-One thing to remember about minimum incomes is that you can often still be approved for a credit card that has a minimum that is higher than what you are currently earning.
-As long as you have good credit and a good payment history, then they will usually assess your application on a case by case basis.
-If you don't appear to be high risk, they will likely approve you anyway.
-Your chances will vary by bank but if there is a card you really want, you might as well give applying a shot.
+Something to keep in mind: Minimum income requirements aren’t always set in stone.
+Sometimes you can still be approved for a card even if the minimum is higher than what you are currently earning.
+As long as you have good credit and a good payment history, they will often assess your application on a case by case basis.
+Your chances vary by bank – but if there's a card you really want – you can always cross your fingers and try.

 Which One Will You Choose?